USS CONSTELLATION CV 64

 December 19, 1960 The construction of the "Connie" was nearly 90% completed and in the hangar bay there was a tank with 502 gallons of fuel inside.
 A forklift collided with that tank and the fuel ran out and flew into a lower deck where some workers were welding.
 A fire started and the flames quickly grew up because of all the wooden materials laying in the hangar bay and on the flight deck and one moment later a huge flame and a dark cloud of smoke could be seen above the carrier.
 It took twelve hours to extinguish the fire.
 50 people were killed and 323 injured.
 The extensive damage cost about 75 million dollars to repair, and delayed the commissioning by seven months.

-In December 1960, during sea trials, several miles off New York City, there was a fire in a boiler-room because of a broken oil pipe.
-2 crewmen, a civilian shop worker and a civilian design engineer died in the accident; 9 were injured.
+In February 1962, during sea trials, several miles off New York City, there was a fire in a boiler-room because of a broken oil pipe.
+2 crewmen, a civilian shop worker and a civilian design engineer died in the accident and 9 were injured.
 The Constellation had to return to New York City for repairs.

 Following fitting out and acceptance trials, the Constellation departed Norfolk February 7, 1962, for initial air operations off the Virginia Capes.
 In June, she was transferred to the Pacific Fleet and CVG-13 was disestablished.
 For the two-month trip around Cape Horn to her new homeport of San Diego.
 The "Connie" embarked elements of CVG-5 and departed Mayport, Fla., on July 25.
 In November she commenced workup exercises for her upcoming maiden deployment to the western Pacific as a component of the U.S. Seventh Fleet.
 The uneventful cruise took place from February to September 1963.